 Best Couch to 5K App

 This Couch to 5K review is all about the free NHS version of the app (links below).
 It has honestly been amazing – I can’t believe it’s free.

 Aside from the programme structure, which gradually builds your strength up until you can run for thirty minutes, the Couch to 5K app from the NHS has a ton of great features.
-It’s simple and user-friendly, but doesn’t do anything fancy like track your weight of measure distance (you can do those things on your own though).
+It’s simple and user-friendly, although it doesn’t do anything fancy like track your weight or measure distance.
+You can easily do those things on your own though, using other apps.

 Choose Your Trainer

 My favourite thing is that you can choose the voice of your “trainer”.
 There’s Laura, the original voice of the Couch to 5K app, but the app has also teamed up with BBC’s Get Inspired to bring a few more recognisable names.
 You can choose from Jo Wiley, Sarah Millican, Sanjeev Kohli, or Michael Johnson.
 I picked Jo Wiley and honestly – I don’t think I could have finished the Couch to 5K without her!
-Positive without being annoying, motivating without being cheesy… perfect.
-You can change whenever you want or have the same trainer all the way through.
+Positive without being annoying, motivating without being cheesy… she was my perfect running partner!
+You can change whenever you want, or have the same trainer all the way through.

 There’s also a lot of useful info within the app itself, and on the BBC Get Inspired site, about how to run.
 Jo slipped in a few useful tips along the way – like how to pace myself, what to eat and drink – as well as more motivational tips, like repeating a mantra (“I love running”) to yourself as you go.